Get Approved for up to $35,000 in 3 minutes

 Credit Score Needed for a Mortgage with a Cosigner

 When you’re the primary borrower, your credit score doesn’t matter as much as the cosigner.
-Likely, your credit score is under 660, which is why a cosigner is needed.
-However, they do take both of your credit histories into account.
+Your credit score is likely under 660, and you’re considered to have bad or poor credit, which is why a cosigner is needed.
+However, they do take both the primary borrower's and the cosigner's credit histories into account.

 One important thing to remember is that as you make your payments on your mortgage and keep up with your bills, you will be able to increase your credit score and get the mortgage solely in your name faster.
 A high credit score doesn’t just affect your purchasing a home; it impacts many different parts of your life.